Introduction

 Circulation and use policies

-All law library materials circulate in accordance with the policies outlined in the Law Library Policies.
-Members of the general public are invited to use the library’s federal government documents collection free of charge.
-They are also welcome to borrow materials that circulate by contacting their local public or institutional library and requesting an interlibrary loan.
-A reference librarian can also suggest alternative methods for obtaining current government publications.
+All materials circulate according to the Law Library Policies.
+The public may use the federal government documents collection free of charge.
+To borrow circulating items, members of the public can request them through their local public or institutional library using interlibrary loan.
+A reference librarian can also suggest other ways to access government publications.

 Assistance